tom-deman/linux-server/README.md

    su root
 ```

-I also had to install GIMP (LibreOffice already on Mint)
+I also had to install GIMP (LibreOffice is already on Mint)

 ```bash
     sudo apt install gimp